 Traditionally, this is made with unpasteurized cream that naturally contains the healthy bacteria necessary for culturing.
 However, in the US, all dairy is required to be pasteurized, so a starter culture (mainly consisting of healthy Lactococcus bacteria) needs to be added to culture the cream.

-Simply add 1 tablespoon of buttermilk to 1 cup heavy cream in a glass mixing bowl (metal bowls may react to the culturing process).
+- Add 1 tablespoon of buttermilk to 1 cup heavy cream in a glass mixing bowl (metal bowls may react to the culturing process)

 It is a paste (or puree) made from preserved lemons, which are salt-cured and fermented for several weeks or months and develop a complex, salty, savory, umami flavor.
 A paste is made by pureeing them to a smooth consistency.
 Read my post about preserved lemons in my ingredient spotlight.

-Gourmet food and specialty stores will often carry preserved lemon puree.
-However, most grocery stores will carry whole preserved lemons which can quickly and easily be pureed into paste or used whole in this recipe with the use of a blender.
+Gourmet food and specialty stores sometimes carry preserved lemon puree.
+However, most grocery stores will carry whole preserved lemons which can quickly and easily be pureed into paste with the use of a blender.

 If your local grocery store has neither, preserved lemons and paste are available online.